rwvo/mac_hipster/Readme.md

 allow you to build HIP applications directly on a Linux system without needing to cross-compile.
 However, they come with significant drawbacks:

-1. **Performance Overhead**: A Virtual machine introduces additional layers of abstraction, which leads to significantly lower performance compared to native compilation.
+1. **Performance Overhead**: A virtual machine introduces additional layers of abstraction, which leads to significantly lower performance compared to native compilation.
 An x86 Linux container still needs an emulation layer in order to run on ARM.
 2. **Resource Usage**: Running a VM or container requires more system resources, such as CPU,